SW-Heart/bmc-docs/docs/guide/04_account.md

   - Can initiate transactions

-  - Transactions between externally-owned accounts can only be BTM/token transfers
+  - Transactions between externally-owned accounts can only be BTM or other token transfers

 - **Contract**